perfsonar/docs/release_candidates/4.2.0/_sources/pscheduler_ref_tests_tools.txt

-  --ttl=TTL             Time to live --deadline=DEADLINE   Deadline for all measurements to complete --timeout=TIMEOUT     Timeout for each round trip
+  --ttl=TTL             Time to live --deadline=DEADLINE   Deadline for all measurements to complete --timeout=TIMEOUT     Timeout for each round trip --protocol=PROTOCOL   Protocol used to measure round trip time

+The currently 2 supported protocols for RTT measurements are ``icmp`` and ``twamp``.
+When using `twamp` you need to make sure that the destination (``-d``) is a TWAMP Server and Session-Reflector, see `RFC-5357 <https://tools.ietf.org/html/rfc5357>`_ for more details (TWAMP Light is currently not supported by perfSONAR).

 trace Tests
 ===========

 The currently supported trace tools are *traceroute*, *tracepath*, *paris-traceroute*. *traceroute* is the default.

-..note: Please note that if you have a server that has more then one network interface the *tracepath* tool does not provide an option to select the outgoing source interface.
+.. note:: Please note that if you have a server that has more then one network interface the *tracepath* tool does not provide an option to select the outgoing source interface.